danielrrv/node-twitter/README.md

 # node-twitter

 Hello.
-This a small Nodejs application fine-grained implemented from the scratch.
+This a small Nodejs application fine-grained implementation from the scratch.

 # How to run.
 1. `npm install`